 The primary purpose of a RADIUS group is to implement some kind of policy for a group of accounts.
 For example, you could group all RADIUS usernames that are on active accounts with a reply that provides access out of your network.
 You can send a RADIUS reply to your concentrator that provisions that RADIUS user with specific download and upload limits based on the service on that account.
 You could also create a RADIUS group for all delinquent accounts, and implement a reply to send those users to a walled garden until they pay their bill.
 Because, let’s be honest, we all like money!

 Setting a priority here will set the priority in the RADIUS server.
 If an account is a member of two RADIUS groups with conflicting reply attributes, the lower numbered priority will be used.

 Selecting Fall Through will enable the Fall-Through group reply attribute on your RADIUS server.
-Generally, you will probably enable this on most of your groups, as it will allow your RADIUS server to evaluate each group a member is part of.
+Generally, you will probably enable this on most of your groups, as it will allow your RADIUS server to evaluate each group a member is a part of.

 The Account Status limit allows you to include all accounts, regardless of status, or only accounts that have either an inactive or active status.
 This is commonly used to perform an action like redirecting any inactive accounts to a walled garden.